datastax/kafka-sink/changelog/README.md

 ## Changelog

 ### 1.3.0 (in progress)
-- [improvement] KAF-163: Improve UX of auth configuration by inferring auth.provider to DSE when both username and password are provided.
+- [improvement] KAF-163: Add test of auth configuration inferring auth.provider to DSE when both username and password are provided.

 ### 1.2.1
 - [improvement] KAF-165: Remove restriction preventing Kafka Connector use with open source Cassandra